 The Company filed an independent technical report dated September 5, 2019, for the Matheson project.
 This technical report was prepared by Paul Chamois, geologist, of RPA Inc., an independent qualified person as defined by NI 43-101 on standards of disclosure for mineral projects ("NI 43-101").
-IEP and the Company are in the process to sell their respective interest in the Matheson project or identify a partner to continue exploring the project.
+The Company is in the process to sell its respective interest in the Matheson project.